Bangladesh: What's behind the spike in journalist killings? – DW – 11/14/2024

 Lack of safety gear and training

-Reporter Nadia Sharmeen says the nationwide crackdown that led to her being wounded was the most brutal one she has ever experienced.
+Reporter Nadia Sharmeen says the nationwide crackdown that led to her being wounded was the most brutal she had ever experienced.

-Sharmeen said many media outlets in Bangladesh do not provide safety gear for journalists even if they are working in conflict situations.
+Sharmeen said many media outlets in Bangladesh did not provide safety gear for journalists even if they were working in conflict situations.

-Ibrahim Khalilullah, a journalist who has worked for various television stations in the country for the past ten years, shared a similar view.
+Ibrahim Khalilullah, a journalist who has worked for various television stations for the past 10 years, shared a similar view.

 "Reporters are often sent to high-risk areas without essential protective gear.
-Also, many journalists lack basic safety knowledge on how to protect themselves while reporting on such events," he said, adding: "The lack of preparation poses a serious risk to their safety."
+Also, many journalists lack basic safety knowledge on how to protect themselves while reporting on such events," he said.
+"The lack of preparation poses a serious risk to their safety," he added.

 Press freedom a major concern